 Denver Domestic Violence Lawyers

-Aggressive Defense and Compassionate Guidance
+Aggressive Defense and Compassionate Guidance in CO

 Domestic violence is recognized under Colorado law as any act or threatened act of violence upon someone with whom the perpetrator has or has had an intimate relationship.
 This definition extends beyond physical violence and includes emotional, psychological, and financial abuse, making it a complex and multifaceted legal issue.
 In Denver, like the rest of the state, these actions are not just harmful; they are clear law violations that can lead to severe penalties.
 The consequences of a domestic violence conviction can be profound, affecting various aspects of a person's life, including employment opportunities, housing, and personal relationships.